eliasm307/vscode-file-jumper/README.md

 The object keys represent the file type names.
 The values are objects that define the file type's behavior.
 The following properties are supported:

 - `icon`: An icon character (e.g. an emoji) displayed as a badge in the file explorer on files related to this file type.
-- `patterns`: An array of RegEx patterns to match relevant files and capture the topic and/or a prefix.
+- `patterns`: An array of RegEx patterns (case insensitive) to match relevant files and capture the topic and/or a prefix.
 More detail below.
 - `onlyLinkTo`: (**OPTIONAL**) Array of other file types that this file type produces links to.
 By default, all file types can be linked to all other file types.
 - `onlyLinkFrom`: (**OPTIONAL**) Array of other file types that can link to this file type.
 By default, all file types can be linked to all other file types.